shubham43MP/javascript-in-depth-concepts-practise/.ismart/react/questions.md

 - useDeferredValue hook is more of a debouncing tool for state updates to typing and similar events.
 -  Client and server rendering APIs have changes like REACTDOM.render to createRoot and stuff.
 - What is an Intersection Observer?
-- Accessibility principles in deep to be covered
+- Accessibility principles in deep to be covered.
-- Webpack module federation MUST COVER
+- What is Webpack module federation?